10 Healthy Recipes Using Rotisserie Chicken

 Grilled Cheese with Rotisserie Chicken

 It’s hard to beat the savory satisfaction that comes from a grilled cheese.
-You could pair this with a bowl of beefy tomato soup for an ultra filling meal.
+You could pair this with a bowl of spicy bean and bacon soup for an ultra filling meal.

 - Flatout Foldit or other lower calorie bread or pita